 A Heroku app’s Git repository is intended for deployment purposes only.
 Cloning from this repository is not officially supported as a feature.
 Attempt it only as a last resort.
 Don’t use this repository as your app’s canonical

 origin repository.
 Instead, use your own Git server or a version control service such as GitHub.

 If necessary, you can clone your app’s source from its Heroku Git repository with the

 This command creates a copy of the Heroku-hosted repository that contains your app’s source and complete repository history.
 It also includes a

 heroku Git remote to simplify future pushes.

-You cannot clone your app’s source from Heroku if you deploy your app with any method besides
+You can’t clone your app’s source from Heroku if you deploy your app with any method besides

 git push.
-Other deployment methods do not update your app’s Heroku Git repo, causing
+Other deployment methods don’t update your app’s Heroku Git repo, causing

 heroku git:clone to return an empty repository.
 These other deployment methods include: